|Login||Logout||Register||Contact the Webmaster||PayPal Me|

 (The amazing part is the way the cookie rises!
 It's actually more like a cookie cake than a regular cookie.)

-After 30 minutes, remove the hot cast iron pan from the oven and let it rest for at least five to ten minutes, in order for the cookie to settle.
+After 30 minutes (or 40 for a really big cookie), remove the hot cast iron pan from the oven and let it rest for at least five to ten minutes, in order for the cookie to settle.

 Serve.
 Be careful not to burn yourself – the chocolate will still be hot and gooey.